chromakode/simple-xkcd-viewer/README.md

 I like how that turned out, though to my inexperienced eye it was harder to tell where my code was asynchronous, which led to some early race conditions.

-Unfortnuately xkcd's API endpoints don't include permissive CORS headers, so I needed to use their JSONP API, which made a fetch function necessary.
+Unfortunately xkcd's API endpoints don't include permissive CORS headers, so I needed to use their JSONP API, which made a fetch function necessary.
 For convenience, I also wrote a little hyperscript implementation to help me organize my DOM creation code.